 Zinc.
 Zinc is important for growth, healing, and fighting infection.
 Good sources include meats, liver, eggs, and seafood.

 Calcium.
 People with CF are especially at risk for osteoporosis, a condition where the bones become weakened.
 Dairy products are good sources of calcium — and full-fat dairy products like whole milk are good sources of fat and calories as well.
 Many fruit juices now include calcium as well.

 In general, teens with CF may need more calories a day than others in their age group — that's about 2,900 to 4,500 calories daily, depending on the individual.
 What are all those calories for?
 Like every other teenager, girls and guys with CF need calories to fuel their growth during puberty.
 They just need more of them.

 Every person with CF has different nutritional needs.
-Teens with CF and their parents can work with a CF dietitian to figure out exactly how many calories they need each day.
-The dietitian looks at growth and weight gain over time and comes up with a nutrition plan.
+Teens with CF and their parents can work with a CF dietitian to best meet their needs based on growth and weight gain, physical activity, and overall health.

 So how can people with CF add calories to meals?
 In general, they should avoid all diet foods.
 Whether eating at home or away, here are some simple tips:

 Add extra butter or olive oil to foods like potatoes or pasta.

 Use regular (not diet) dressings on salads or vegetables.